TheDimin/ue5-style-guide/README.md

 <a name="s-uvs"></a>
 ### 4.1 Static Mesh UVs

-If Linter is reporting bad UVs and you can't seem to track it down, open the resulting `.log` file in your project's `Saved/Logs` folder for exact details as to why it's failing.
-I am hoping to include these messages in the Lint report in the future.

 <a name="4.1.1"></a>
 <a name="s-uvs-no-missing"></a>
 #### 4.1.1 All Meshes Must Have UVs

-Pretty simple.
-All meshes, regardless how they are to be used, should not be missing UVs.

 <a name="4.1.2"></a>
 <a name="s-uvs-no-overlapping"></a>
-#### 4.1.2 All Meshes Must Not Have Overlapping UVs for Lightmaps
+#### 4.1.2 All Meshes Must Not Have Overlapping UVs for Lightmaps (Still a thing in ue5?)

-Pretty simple.
-All meshes, regardless how they are to be used, should have valid non-overlapping UVs.

 <a name="4.2"></a>
 <a name="s-lods"></a>
 ### 4.2 LODs Should Be Set Up Correctly

-This is a subjective check on a per-project basis, but as a general rule any mesh that can be seen at varying distances should have proper LODs.

 <a name="4.3"></a>
 <a name="s-modular-snapping"></a>
 ### 4.3 Modular Socketless Assets Should Snap To The Grid Cleanly

-This is a subjective check on a per-asset basis, however any modular socketless assets should snap together cleanly based on the project's grid settings.

-It is up to the project whether to snap based on a power of 2 grid or on a base 10 grid.
-However if you are authoring modular socketless assets for the marketplace, Epic's requirement is that they snap cleanly when the grid is set to 10 units or bigger.

 <a name="4.4"></a>
 <a name="s-collision"></a>
 ### 4.4 All Meshes Must Have Collision

-Regardless of whether an asset is going to be used for collision in a level, all meshes should have proper collision defined.
-This helps the engine with things such as bounds calculations, occlusion, and lighting.
-Collision should also be well-formed to the asset.
+* Regardless of whether an asset is going to be used for collision in a level

 <a name="4.5"></a>
 <a name="s-scaled"></a>
 ### 4.5 All Meshes Should Be Scaled Correctly

-This is a subjective check on a per-project basis, however all assets should be scaled correctly to their project.
-Level designers or blueprint authors should not have to tweak the scale of meshes to get them to confirm in the editor.
-Scaling meshes in the engine should be treated as a scale override, not a scale correction.
+* Scaling meshes in the engine should be treated as a scale override, not a scale correction.

 **[⬆ Back to Top](#table-of-contents)**